 11. Lesslie Newbigin, The Household of God: Lectures on the Nature of the Church (New York: Friendship Press, 1954), 153–54.

 Rev. William Boekestein

-Immanuel Fellowship Church in Kalamazoo, MI.
+is the pastor of Immanuel Fellowship Church in Kalamazoo, MI.